ian-IBCIRL/IB-PP5-MVP/README.md

 - The Recently Added Products section displays the most recently added eight products.
 ![](docs/screenshot/features/recently-added-products.png)

-- The comments section displays bootstrap carosel reviews.
+- The comments section displays bootstrap carousel reviews.

-- It shows the product image, who reviewed it and the review details.
+    It shows the product image, who reviewed it and the review details.

+    Lots of work here to get the carousel to look good in BS4.

+    BS5 carousel looks better but BS5 breaks tables and uses different code for toast close icons

+    Had to remove the border and align the buttons to the bottom.

+    Still don't like the faded buttons till you hover.

 ![](docs/screenshot/features/review.png)

 * [Back to table of contents](#table-of-contents)